-As of December 31, 2015, no amount was outstanding under the Project One Revolving Credit Agreement.
-As of the date of this Annual Information Statement, the amount outstanding under the Project One Revolving Credit Agreement is \$7,000,000.
-As of December 31, 2015, the amount outstanding under the General Resolution Projects Revolving Credit Agreement was \$1,651,000.
-As of the date of this Annual Information Statement, the amount outstanding under the General Resolution Projects Revolving Credit Agreement is \$751,000.
-As of December 31, 2015, the amount outstanding under the CC Project Revolving Credit Agreement was \$36,590,000.
-As of the date of this Annual Information Statement, the amount outstanding under the CC Project Revolving Credit Agreement is \$36,590,000.
+As of December 31, 2016, the amount outstanding under the Project One Revolving Credit Agreement was \$7,000,000.
+As of the date of this Annual Information Statement, the amount outstanding under the Project One Revolving Credit Agreement is \$0.
+As of December 31, 2016 and as of the date of this Annual Information Statement, the amount outstanding under the General Resolution Projects Revolving Credit Agreement is \$751,000.
+As of December 31, 2016 and as of the date of this Annual Information Statement, the amount outstanding under the CC Project Revolving Credit Agreement is \$0.